Kenshiki Labs

 1. Data plane: Evidence ingestion, provenance tagging, tenant isolation (RLS).

-2. Retrieval plane: REBAC-enforced retrieval, evidence scoping, coverage tracking.
+2. Retrieval plane: REBAC (Relationship-Based Access Control)-enforced retrieval, evidence scoping, coverage tracking.

 3. Inference plane: Prompt compilation, model invocation, claim verification.

-4. Output plane: Gate decisions, output state assignment, Claim Ledger recording.
+4. Output plane: Gate — the emission policy boundary decisions, output state assignment, Claim Ledger — integrity-protected audit trail for every AI inference recording.

 Policy flows through all four layers.
 A single policy (“data scientists can’t see cardholder data”) automatically applies to what evidence they can retrieve, what the model sees, and what output states they’re allowed to emit.